-LU: the obligation for the applicant to remain "present and available" throughout the whole procedure might need some derogations/exceptions to cover cases like illness, minors in school trip, etc. NL: this text should be used in APR too.
-AT: continue to allow that temporary accomodation in another MS (bilateral negotiation) is still possible.
-BE: replace the wording "he or she shall cooperate with the determining authority" by "he or she shall cooperate fully with the responsible authorities".
-PRES: Recital 21a sufficiently explains that the rules of RCD apply.
-These rules allow for the possiblity of leaving the territory in listed cases.
+38 AT: continue to allow that temporary accommodation in another MS (bilateral negotiation) is still possible.
+PRES: Recital (21a) sufficiently explains that the rules of RCD apply.
+These rules allow for the possibility of leaving the territory in listed cases.
 As previously explained, there is nothing that prohibits a Member State to host on its territory a number of asylum seekers from another Member State.
+COM: Recital (21a) also mentions Dublin and APR.

-- 2. The elements referred to in paragraph 1 shall consist of the applicant's statements regarding the reasons for applying for international protection, and all the documentation at the applicant's disposal regarding the applicant's his or her reasons for being in need of international protection, age, background, including that of family members and other relevant relatives, identity, nationality(ies), country(ies) and place(s) of previous residence, previous applications for international protection and results of any expedited resettlement procedure as defined by Regulation (EU) no XXX/XX [Resettlement regulation], travel routes and, travel documents and the reasons for applying for international protection.37 - 3.
-The determining authority shall assess the relevant elements of the application for international protection in accordance with Article 33 of Regulation (EU)XXX/XXX [Procedures regulation.]. - 4.
-The fact that an applicant has already been subject to persecution or serious harm, or to direct threats of such persecution or such harm, shall be considered a serious indication of the applicant's well-founded fear of persecution or real risk of suffering serious harm, unless there are good reasons to consider that such persecution or serious harm will not be repeated.
+2. The elements referred to in paragraph 1 shall consist of the applicant's statements and all the documentation at the applicant's disposal regarding [...] the reasons for being in need of international protection, age, background, including that of family members and other relevant relatives, identity, nationality(ies), country(ies) and place(s) of previous residence, previous applications for international protection [and results of any [...] resettlement procedure as defined by Regulation (EU) no XXX/XX ([...]Resettlement regulation[...])], travel routes and[...] travel documents [...].39

-37 BG: scrutiny reservation.
-CZ, FR, LV, NL: scrutiny reservation on the reference to the Resettlement Regulation proposal.
-FR: reservation, not favourable to the expedited procedure.
-IT: redraft as follows: "the applicant's statements regarding the reasons for applying for international protection" (and delete this in the last sentence); add "and any other document necessary to substantiate the application" after "travel documents".
+39 CZ, LV: scrutiny reservation on the reference to the Resettlement Regulation proposal.
+IT: redraft as follows: "the applicant's statements regarding the reasons for applying for international protection" (and delete this in the last sentence); add "and any other document necessary to substantiate the application" after "travel documents"; "need of protection" should be used throughout the whole text (currently it is used together with "application"); unclear why there is a need to give information on the results of the resettlement procedure.
+PRES: The reference to the results of the resettlement procedure is now in square brackets pending the outcome of discussions on the Union Resettlement Framework Regulation.
 IE: support for the inclusion of the text on family members depends on the discussion on the definition of "family members" in Article 2, no support for extending the definition of "family members".
-SE: "all documentation" involves a very broad obligation for the applicant, unclear when this obligation will be considered fulfilled.
+SE: reservation, "all documentation" involves a very broad obligation for the applicant, unclear when this obligation will be considered fulfilled.
 SI: reservation; only statements and documentation should be mentioned.
 BE: redraft as follows: "The elements referred to in paragraph 1 shall consist of the applicant's statements and all the documentation at the applicant's disposal regarding the need for international protection including his or her age, background, ...".
 PRES: new wording is proposed in order to remove any possible links to the making and lodging of an application (APR) and to ensure that the text is more accurate (i.e. statements and documents also in relation to the need for international protection).
 It should be noted that travel documents are not necessarily catered for under "travel routes" (e.g. an applicant travelled illegally to the territory of the MS but is in possession of a travel document).
 Besides, the expedited procedure has been deleted from the EURF.
 Finally, the term 'background' is wide enough to include any further documents the applicant might have.
+COM: in this Article, "family members" refers only to the assessment of the application not to family reunification.
+CLS: "reasons for being in need of international protection" is preferred because the actual need cannot be assessed; the implication would be that the authority would need to physically check the need/situation in the field.